oVirt/ovirt-site/source/feature/engine-support-for-ppc64.html.md

 The OVF files doesn't have a field to handle the architecture, so when importing a VM or Template from it, the architecture is obtained from its OS.
 The system reads the OS and using the OSInfo property file, the architecture is obtained.

+**OVF import in multiple architecture scenario** [[19012]](http://gerrit.ovirt.org/#/c/19012)

+This change prevents the user from import VMs and templates with different architectures into the same cluster.
+This is done by showing a warning when there are selected VMs with different architectures in the Import VM and Import Template dialog.
+Also, when the Import VM dialog is shown the only clusters displayed in the dialog are the ones compatible with the architecture of the selected VMs and templates.

 **OS type validation** [[18347]](http://gerrit.ovirt.org/18347)

 For multiplatform support, the OSes now are architecture specific, so VM must be compatible with the OS used to create it.
 In all commands for these structures were added a validation to check this compatibility.